fishel/SyncAsync/README.md

 SyncAsync
 ==========

-Translation server front-end to Moses, for synchronous sentence-based and asynchronous file-based communication.
+Translation server front-end to Moses server, for synchronous sentence-based and asynchronous file-based communication.
+For both communication modes it does tokenization, lower-casing, translation, re-casing and de-tokenization.
+The server side scripts are written in PHP, offline scripts are in Perl; both scripts use an SQLite database.

 The communication protocol that this package implements is: